Mike Agassi

-Emmanuel "Mike" Agassi (born Emanoul Aghassian; December 25, 1930 – September 24, 2021) was an amateur boxer, casino worker, tennis coach, and the father and coach of American tennis player Andre Agassi.
-He was born in Iran which he represented at the 1948 and 1952 Summer Olympics.
-After moving to the United States and becoming an American citizen, he won the Chicago Golden Gloves three times.
+Emmanuel "Mike" Agassi (born Emanoul Aghasi; December 25, 1930 – September 24, 2021) was an Iranian-American amateur boxer and tennis coach.
+He represented Iran in boxing at the 1948 and 1952 Summer Olympics before moving to the United States, where he became a three-time Chicago Golden Gloves champion.
+After retiring from boxing, he coached his son, tennis player Andre Agassi.